duytruong1211/nyc-taxi-ml-pipeline/readme.md

 **Designed for:** clarity, reproducibility, and real-world ML infra readiness — with lean setup for cloning.

 ---
+## Project Summary

+This is a solo project built as a demonstration of end-to-end ML workflow using NYC Taxi data.
+All data processing, modeling, and documentation were done by me.

+Data Source: NYC Taxi Dataset (https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page)
+Weather Data: Open-Meteo API (https://open-meteo.com)

 ## 🧭 Project Evolution